 A Japanese love story

-FAÇON JACMIN is a denim wardrobe for women, created with Japanese denim at the heart, giving the clothes finesse and durability.
+FAÇON JACMIN has a certain affinity for denim, and more particularly for Japanese denim, giving the clothes finesse and durability.
 Japan, renowned globally for producing the best denim, has managed to preserve their traditional, artisanal craft creating an affinity to authenticity.

 The natural indigo, a dye that is among one of the oldest, gives the pieces a rich colour, as well as a rich history.
 Natural indigo is still used in Japan, resulting in deep blues and improved wear resistance.
 They work with traditional machines that create a tighter weaving pattern improving resilience, while offering strength and delicateness at the same time.
 Japanese denim, supported by the culture of perfectionism, has a premium and distinctive composition that has become the nation’s pride, leaving a mark in Japanese modern history - a history that is a true mix of tradition and innovation.